top of page

 KidWorks

-Our youngest students spend the first three months of each school year exploring each of four domains in weekly two-hour sessions.
+Our Lower School students spend the first three months of each school year exploring each of four domains in weekly two-hour sessions.
 At the end of this period, based on documented faculty "noticings," the student’s performance, and the student’s interest, a placement in one of our four KidWorks groups is suggested.
 This school year, our four groups are:

 Illustrators